 His main research interests are in the field of smart nanomaterials for nanomedicine, bio/non-bio interactions, and biology in altered gravity conditions.
-He is coordinator or unit leader of many grants/projects, and in 2016 he was awarded a European Research Council (ERC) Starting Grant and an ERC Proof-of-Concept Grant in 2016 and 2018, respectively.
-Gianni Ciofani is author of about 100 ISI papers (H-index 22, excluding self-citations), 2 edited books, 12 book chapters and 2 applications of international patents.
-He delivered about 20 invited talks/lectures in international contexts and, for his research activity, he was awarded several national and international prizes.
-He serves as Reviewer for more than 100 international journals, and is an Editorial Board Member of the International Journal of Nanomedicine, Journal of Physics: Materials, Bioactive Materials, and Advances in Nano Research; he is Specialty Chief Editor (Nanobiotechnology) for Frontiers in Bioengineering and Biotechnology.
+He is coordinator or unit leader of many grants/projects, and he was awarded a European Research Council (ERC) Starting Grant and an ERC Proof-of-Concept Grant in 2016 and 2018, respectively.
+Gianni Ciofani is author of more than 140 papers on international journals (H-index 36, excluding self-citations), 3 edited books, and 16 book chapters.
+He delivered more than 40 invited talks/lectures in international contexts and, for his research activity, he was awarded several national and international prizes.
+He serves as Reviewer for about 200 international journals, and as Editorial Board Member of Nanomedicine UK, Scientific Reports, International Journal of Nanomedicine, Journal of Physics: Materials, Bioactive Materials, and Advances in Nano Research; he is Specialty Chief Editor (Nanobiotechnology) for Frontiers in Bioengineering and Biotechnology.